Peer Review Policy

 All reviewer comments should be responded to in a point-by-point fashion.
 Where the authors disagree with a reviewer, they must provide a clear response.

-Author Appeals
+Author Appeals & Complaints Process

 Production and Publication

-Once accepted, the manuscript will undergo professional copy-editing, English editing, proofreading by the authors, final corrections, pagination, and publication on TRJ website.
+Once accepted, the manuscript will undergo professional copy-editing, English editing, proofreading by the authors, final corrections, pagination, and publication on the TRJ website.